Hate speech laws in Australia: Human Rights and Anti-Discrimination Bill 2012

 In 2012, under the Gillard government, then-Attorney-General Nicola Roxon proposed the Human Rights and Anti-Discrimination Bill 2012, which would have made it illegal to discriminate on the basis of age, breastfeeding, disability, family responsibilities, gender identity, immigrant status, industrial history, marital or relationship status, medical history, nationality or citizenship, political opinion, potential pregnancy, pregnancy, race, religion, sex, sexual orientation or social origin.
 Critics argued the law was too restrictive and would shift the burden of proof to the person accused of discrimination.
 While this proposed law was broadly supported by the Australian Human Rights Commission, many Australian human rights organisations and the Australian Greens (who opined that the proposed law did not go far enough), it was narrowly defeated in Parliament.

+2026 reforms

+Following the 2025 Bondi Beach shooting, which targeted Jewish Australians, prime minister Anthony Albanese announced reforms to hate speech laws focused on antisemitism.
+The Combatting Antisemitism, Hate and Extremism Bill 2026 passed Parliament on 20 January 2026, with the bill giving Australian Security Intelligence Organisation (ASIO) and the relevant minister powers to outlaw hate groups and introducing aggravated offences for religious officials, such as preachers, who advocate violence or extremist rhetoric.
+The bill also initially included provisions to make racial vilification a criminal offence, but these measures were removed from the bill after it failed to find support in Parliament.
+In reaction to these proposed laws, the National Socialist Network, a neo-Nazi organisation, announced it would disband.

+The Bill passed both houses of parliament on 20 January 2026, It passed in the House 116 votes to 7, and 38-22 in the senate and would come into force as the Combatting Antisemitism, Hate and Extremism (Criminal and Migration Laws) Act 2026 the day after receiving royal assent.

+As of May 2026, there is a constitutional challenge from the National Socialist Network (NSN) related to the constitutionality of the 2026 hate speech and hate group legislation.

 Australian Capital Territory

 The Discrimination Act 1991 is similar to the law in New South Wales.

 In 2016 the law was amended to include a proscription of actions inciting hatred toward, revulsion of, serious contempt for, or severe ridicule of a person or group of people on the ground of any of the following(a) disability; (b) gender identity; (c) HIV/AIDS status; (d) race; (e) religious conviction; (f) sexuality.
 Prior to the passage of these amendments, religion in particular was not included.